 Southwestern Christian University is located on a beautifully wooded campus in the Bethany area of metropolitan Oklahoma City, one of the major cities of the Southwest.
-With an area population of about one million, the greater Oklahoma City area provides a large number and variety of churches, job and enrichment opportunities for students.
+With an area population of about one million, the greater Oklahoma City area provides a large number and variety of churches, and job and enrichment opportunities for students.

-The campus of SCU adjoins the Research and Development Center of the International Pentecostal Holiness Church, the university's parent body.
+The campus of SWCU adjoins the Research and Development Center of the International Pentecostal Holiness Church, the university's parent body.
 This allows for interchange with the denominational leadership on academic, professional and social levels.

-SCU enjoys a relatively new campus.
+SWCU enjoys a relatively new campus.
 All of the buildings have been erected since the summer of 1984.
 The campus facilities include:

 L. D. Patrick Building